peterjacobson/bartle/README.md

 - Can it be played in a gallery?
 - Travel Bartle?
 - Add your own works to the decks, and share them with #bartle
-- Build epic decks, share them
+- Build epic decks, share them!

 ## Licence to hack